 Data privacy is discussed throughout Celigo with regular presentations to all of our Employees, the Executive Team, and members of our Board of Directors.

 Data privacy and GDPR is a company priority at Celigo among our Employees, the Executive Team, and members of the Board of Directors.

-Celigo’s designated Data Protection Officer is Wayne Sisk, Celigo’s Sr. Manager of Security and Compliance.
+Celigo’s designated Data Protection Officer is Wayne Sisk, Celigo’s Director, of Security and Compliance.
 He leads Celigo’s security, privacy and compliance initiatives with all Celigo departments by making sure data privacy principles are part of all our ongoing operations while monitoring related activities on an ongoing basis.

 Celigo has completed its Article 30r Data Mapping exercise.
 This means that we have identified data that we have, where it is held, and how the data is being accessed.
 Furthermore, we understand the classification of data, records for transfer, and have flowcharts to illustrate how it moves between systems, processes, and countries.